Date & Time

 A Student’s Guide to Preparing Your Federal Tax Return

 Poolside Cafe, E-149

 10:30 - 11:30 a.m.

-Do you have kids or nieces or nephews?
+Do you have kids or nieces/nephews or younger siblings?
 Children begin to learn financial literacy concepts as early as age 3, and their basic money habits may be formed by age 7.
 But it's not too late to learn better habits whether they're a tot or a teen.
 Here are some resources to help kids learn about money and how to manage it.

 MONEY AS YOU GROW BOOK CLUB